VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -remoteRead.tlsKeyFile string
      Optional path to client-side TLS certificate key to use when connecting to -remoteRead.url -remoteRead.tlsServerName string
      Optional TLS server name to use for connections to -remoteRead.url.
-By default the server name from -remoteRead.url is used
+By default, the server name from -remoteRead.url is used
   -remoteRead.url vmalert
      Optional URL to datasource compatible with Prometheus HTTP API.
 It can be single node VictoriaMetrics or vmselect.Remote read is used to restore alerts state.This configuration makes sense only if vmalert was configured with `remoteWrite.url` before and has been successfully persisted its state.
 E.g. http://127.0.0.1:8428.
 See also '-remoteRead.disablePathAppend', '-remoteRead.showURL'.
   -remoteWrite.basicAuth.password string